sylvainbx/rust-book-fr/FRENCH/src/ch09-02-recoverable-errors-with-result.md

 <!--
-This error points out that we’re only allowed to use the `?` operator in a function that returns `Result<T, E>`.
-When you’re writing code in a function that doesn’t return `Result<T, E>`, and you want to use `?` when you call other functions that return `Result<T, E>`, you have two choices to fix this problem.
+This error points out that we’re only allowed to use the `?` operator in a function that returns `Result` or `Option` or another type that implements `std::ops::Try`.
+When you’re writing code in a function that doesn’t return one of these types, and you want to use `?` when you call other functions that return `Result<T, E>`, you have two choices to fix this problem.
 One technique is to change the return type of your function to be `Result<T, E>` if you have no restrictions preventing that.
 The other technique is to use a `match` or one of the `Result<T, E>` methods to handle the `Result<T, E>` in whatever way is appropriate.
 -->

-Cette erreur explique que nous sommes uniquement autorisés à utiliser l'opérateur `?` dans une fonction qui retourne `Result<T, E>`.
-Lorsque vous écrivez du code dans une fonction qui ne retourne pas `Result<T, E>`, et que vous souhaitez utiliser `?` lorsque vous appelez d'autres fonctions qui retournent `Result<T, E>`, vous avez deux façons de régler le problème.
+Cette erreur explique que nous sommes uniquement autorisés à utiliser l'opérateur `?` dans une fonction qui retourne `Result` ou `Option` ou un autre type qui implémente `std::ops::Try`.
+Lorsque vous écrivez du code dans une fonction qui ne retourne pas un de ces types, et que vous souhaitez utiliser `?` lorsque vous appelez d'autres fonctions qui retournent `Result<T, E>`, vous avez deux façons de régler le problème.
 La première est de changer le type de retour de votre fonction en `Result<T, E>` si vous pouvez le faire.
 L'autre solution est d'utiliser un `match` ou une des méthodes de `Result<T, E>` pour gérer le `Result<T, E>` de la manière la plus appropriée.

 <!--
 The `main` function is special, and there are restrictions on what its return